VOLTTRON/dnp3-python/README.md

 * dnp3 (https://github.com/automatak/dnp3)
 * pybind11 (https://github.com/Kisensum/pybind11) - This is a fork containing a minor patch
-  required to compile some of the pydnp3 wrapper code.
+  required to compile some pydnp3 wrapper code.
 It will be replaced with pybind11 proper when the issue is resolved.

-Please find more info in the /docs folder about packaging process, e.g., building from the C++ source code, packaging native Python code with C++ binding code, etc.
+Please find more info [Notes_on_packaging.md](docs/Notes-on-Packaging.md) about packaging process, for example, building from the C++ source code, packaging native Python code with C++ binding code, etc.